Tutorial: Disaggregated Inference [BETA]#

 pip install -e .

-as described in LLM Inference Benchmarking guide.
+1. Apply the neuron_perf.patch as shown in LLM Inference Benchmarking guide

 #!/bin/bash